Gormenghast (series): Other Castle dwellers

 Barquentine: Follows his father into the role of Master of Ritual.
 He is lame in one leg, hideous, and unbelievably dirty.
 He is a consummate misanthrope who abuses and insults everybody he meets, and who cares only for the rigid application of the laws and traditions of Gormenghast.
 He makes the grievous error of allowing Steerpike to become his assistant.

-The lynch-pin son of the dead Sourdust, by name Barquentine, Master of Ritual, is a stunted, cantankerous pedant of seventy, who stepped into his father's shoes (or, to be exact, his shoe, for this Barquentine is a one-legged thing who smites his way through ill-lit corridors on grim and echoing crutch).

 Bellgrove: School Professor.
 One of Titus's teachers, who eventually ascends to Headmaster of Gormenghast.
 In many respects, he is the standard absent-minded professor who falls asleep during his own class and plays with marbles.
 However, deep inside him there is a certain element of dignity and nobility.
 At heart he is kindly, and if weak, at least has the humility to be aware of his faults.
 He begins a rather unusual romance with Irma Prunesquallor.
 He becomes something of a father figure to Titus.

-He was a fine-looking man in his way.
-Big of head, his brow and the bridge of his nose descended in a single line of undeniable nobility.
-His jaw was as long as his brow and nose together and lay exactly parallel in profile to those features.
-With his leonine shock of snow-white hair there was something of the major prophet about him.
-But his eyes were disappointing.
-They made no effort to bear out the promise of the other features, which would have formed the ideal setting for the kind of eye that flashes with visionary fire.
-Mr Bellgrove's eyes didn't flash at all.